SoftInstigate/restheart-webchat/README.md

 # RESTHeart Webchat

 This examples uses [RESTHeart](https://restheart.org) WebsSockets API to create a basic chat application.

 For more information refer to the [Change Streams section](https://restheart.org/docs/change-streams/) in the RESTheart official documentation.

 ## Requirements

 - RESTHeart (at least v6)
 - MongoDB (at least v3.6)
 - Angular 12

+However, the provided `docker-compose.yml` file containes all is needed.

 ## Quick start